 Space and Rent Reduction in Federally Owned Facilities

 Generally speaking, a smaller space footprint should yield less rent.
-For example, if a family downsized their home, moving from a 4,000 square foot single-family home into a 1,500 square foot condo, it is logical to expect the monthly mortgage payments to decrease.
+For example, if a family downsized their home, moving from a 4,000-square-foot single-family dwelling into a 1,500-square-foot condo, it is logical to expect the monthly mortgage payments to decrease.
 This principle is an appealing part of space reduction.

 However, it’s not quite that simple.
-If GSA is your landlord, you may actually find that, despite a decrease in space, your rent costs stay the same or even go up instead of saving rent.
-This blog examines three reasons for why the rent may not decrease along with a reduction in square footage.
+If GSA is your landlord, you may find that your rental costs stay the same despite a decrease in space or even go up instead of saving rent.
+This blog examines three reasons why the rent may not decrease, along with a reduction in square footage.

 Less Space Does Not Equal Saving Rent

 Moving to a More Expensive Building.
-No two buildings are the same.
-This is especially true when comparing rental rates.
-GSA rental rates are set by appraisal; much like your home is appraised by analyzing recent sales of similar properties.
-While this means that landlords of Class A commercial real estate in the same vicinity should charge a similar rental rate, it is not uncommon to see a higher rent per square foot cost in federally owned buildings when compared to nearby leased facilities, which can keep an agency from saving rent.
+No two buildings are the same, and this is especially true when comparing rental rates.
+An appraisal sets GSA rental rates like your home is appraised by analyzing recent sales of similar properties.
+While this means that landlords of Class A commercial real estate in the same vicinity should charge a similar rental rate, it is not uncommon to see a higher rent per square foot cost in federally owned buildings compared to nearby leased facilities can keep an agency from saving rent.

-Another hidden cost of moving into a federal building is in security.
+Another hidden cost of moving into a federal building is security.
 All federal tenants pay a basic security fee to the Department of Homeland Security (DHS) - currently $0.74 per rentable square foot.
-However, DHS collects a building-specific fee in many federally owned facilities that can range from $0.02 to more than $5.00 per rentable square foot.
+However, DHS collects a building-specific fee in many federally owned facilities ranging from $0.02 to more than $5.00 per rentable square foot.

-Consider this example: your agency moves from a 20,000 square foot leased facility paying $12 per square foot and the basic security fee of $0.74, into a smaller footprint of 14,000 square feet.
-Except this new location is in a federal building where the rental rate is $14 per square foot and the security fee is $4.74 (a basic fee of $0.74 plus a $4 building-specific fee).
-That 6,000 square foot decrease in space that appeared to be saving rent, just cost an additional $7,500 in rent!
+Consider this example: your agency moves from a 20,000-square-foot leased facility paying $12 per square foot and the basic security fee of $0.74 into a smaller footprint of 14,000 square feet.
+This new location is in a federal building where the rental rate is $14 per square foot, and the security fee is $4.74 (a basic fee of $0.74 plus a $4 building-specific fee).
+That 6,000-square-foot decrease in space that appeared to be saving rent just cost an additional $7,500!

 Appraisals and Other Adjustments.
 Much like an adjustable-rate mortgage, which fluctuates every few years due to market conditions, GSA re-appraises its properties every five years.
-Therefore, even if your office stays the same size, the rent can increase after an appraisal when your occupancy agreement comes due.
+Therefore, even if your office is the same size, the rent can increase after an appraisal when your occupancy agreement is due.

-Tracking and reporting the decrease in rent from your space reduction program is not as simple as it seems.
-These issues that we have described are easily managed with knowledge of the rental process and careful tracking of both space and rent.
+Tracking and reporting the decrease in rent from your space reduction program is more complex than it seems.
+These issues we have described are easily managed with knowledge of the rental process and careful tracking of space and rent.